wancj23/Unified-Hierarchical-Signal-Processing-for-UAV-ISAC/README.md

 | $L_4$ | Attitude estimation       | Rotor angular speeds and pitch/yaw/roll estimates | Rotor-speed error and attitude MAE/RMSE        |

 The levels are sequential.
 Requesting `L3`, for example, executes `L1 → L2 → L3` and terminates early if a preceding decision fails.

-> [!IMPORTANT]
-> The deterministic examples inside the individual modules are **software smoke tests**, not experimental samples and not the results reported in the manuscript.

 <a id="quick-start"></a>